socsieng/sendkeys-macos/README.md

 - `command` + `a`: `<c:a:command>`
 - `option` + `shift` + `left arrow`: `<c:left:option,shift>`

+### Continuation

+A continuation can be used to ignore the next character.
+This is useful to help with formatting a long sequence of character and inserting a new line for authoring purposes.

+Insert a continuation using the character sequence `<\>`.
+The character following the sequence will be skipped over.

 ## Prerequisites

 This script only works on macOS as it has a dependency on the macOS Automator application.